-If an illness or injury occurs that prevents you from reporting to work, you (or your representative) must notify your manager or mentor as soon as possible, following the established guidelines of the department.
-Once able, you are required to submit the time off in PlanMyLeave.
-If you are unable to submit those hours, your manager or mentor can submit the time on your behalf.
+If an illness or injury occurs that prevents an employee from reporting to work, the employee (or representative) must notify their manager as soon as possible, following the established guidelines of the department.
+Once able, the employee is required to submit the time off in their time reporting system.
+If the employee is unable to submit those hours, their manager can submit the time on the employee's behalf.

-If you need to take unplanned or unscheduled sick time and do not follow established department procedures to report your absence, the absence may be treated as unauthorized.
-Individuals with unauthorized absences will be considered absent without approval (AWOL).
+If an employee needs to take unplanned or unscheduled sick time and does not follow established department procedures to report their absence, the absence may be treated as unauthorized.
+Employees with unauthorized absences will be considered absent without approval (AWOL).

-If it is determined that an individual is AWOL, no GW provided sick time will be accrued for the month in which the AWOL occurs and disciplinary action may be taken
+If it is determined that an employee is AWOL, no GW provided sick time will be accrued for the month in which the AWOL occurs.
+The employee will not be paid for the day(s) for which AWOL occurred and the employee may be subject to disciplinary action.

-Manager Tip HR may request certification if a postdoc has frequent unplanned absences due to illness, three (3) consecutive sick days or there is evidence of a pattern of abuse.
-The physician's statement should be sent directly to the HR representative.
+Manager Tip HR may request certification if an employee has frequent unplanned absences due to illness, three (3) consecutive sick days or there is evidence of a pattern of abuse.
+The employee should provide a physician's statement directly to their HR representative.

 The HR Representative will work with the appropriate stakeholder office to validate the documentation and to recommend approval where appropriate.
-If the individual is unable to provide appropriate documentation to the HR Representative, the absence may be considered unauthorized.
+If the employee is unable to provide appropriate documentation to the HR Representative, the employee's absence may be considered unauthorized.

-Income Protection Program
+Income Protection Programs

-GW provides long-term disability to all postdocs, which would provide partial income replacement due to extended illness or injury.
-Note that LTD is not a job-protected leave program.
-Please visit the Benefits website for further information on long-term disability.
+GW provides income protection programs, such as short-term and long-term disability, for eligible employees should they experience an illness or injury.
+Note that neither STD nor LTD are job-protected leave programs.
+Please visit the Benefits website for further information on disability programs.

-Upon separation from the university (for any reason), unused accrued sick time is never paid out.
+Upon separation from the university (for any reason), employees are never paid for unused accrued sick time.
 Please see the "Leaving the University" section of this guide for details.